autocontracts/permissioned-blocks/whitepaper.md

       IssuedAt: [BlockNumber.TransactionNumber.TransactionHash]
 }
 ```
 <p align="center">
-Digitally signed claims by the requestor.
+<b>Claims</b> - claims asserted by the requestor in JSON format.
 </p>

 <p align="center">
 <img src="/images/digital-signing.png">
 <br>
 <b>Digital Signing</b> - The public key of the requestor is used to generate a digital signature of the claims.
-The public key derives the Ethereum account of the requestor.
+An Ethereum account is derived by an associated public key.
 </p>

-## Permissioned Blocks
+## Permissioned Blocks Authorisation

 IPFS has been extended such that certain blocks, known as <b>Permissioned Blocks</b>, require authorisation to be resolved.